mprihoda/play-casbah/README.md

 # Simple MongoDB/Casbah plugin for Play!
 Framework

-Very work in progress.
-The current stuff is in `develop` branch.
+Work in progress, in the 'works for me' kind of way.
+YMMV.